Updated:

 It is important to point out that media refers to a public means of communication in the context of this paper.
 It includes radio, television, newspapers, magazines and most importantly, the internet.
 In the contemporary world, the internet has become a mass medium owing to the growing interconnectedness and the effects of globalization.
 On the other hand, media regulation involves guidance and procedures imposed by the government to control the manner in which the media collects, disseminates and broadcast information.
 In fact, media regulation is a way of intervening on various occurrences, usually due to public interest.
 According to Betrand (2003, p.
 78), media regulation takes different forms and shapes.
 While procedures and controls given by the government amount to external regulation of the media, internal regulation refers to self-regulation by the media due to ethics and moral standpoints.
 This is during the process of gathering and broadcasting information (Hoffman-Riem 1996, p.78).

 Since the 19th century, central governments have played the role of regulating the media (Nelson 2005, p.
 67).
 However, control has reduced significantly across the world due to diverse factors.
 From the stringent restrictions and rules imposed on the media during the Second World War to a more liberal media at the end of the 20th century, it is noticeable that regulations have reduced considerably (Hamon 2011, p.
 129).
 In addition, the rise of democracy in many parts of the world has also enhanced the ability of the media to overcome various restrictions imposed by the central government.
 In fact, many democratic nations across the world uphold the freedom of expression and speech as some of the fundamental human rights (Nelson 2005, p.
 86).
 As such, they have reduced the restrictions imposed on the media in order to ensure that the public enjoys the right to information.
-Unlike in the previous century, media institution has also been able to ensure that it abides by ethics when playing its role in society.
+Unlike in the previous century, media institutions have also been able to ensure that they abide by ethics when playing their role in society.
 Hence, there has been a rise in internal regulations across many media organizations across the world.
-This implies that the central government does no longer play a guidance role in the programming and gathering of information.
+This implies that the central government no longer plays a guidance role in the programming and gathering of information.
 To this end, it is important to reinstate the thesis statement that media regulation will not typify the 21st century, as it was the case in the 20th century.
 Various explicit factors make media regulation almost impossible in the contemporary world.

 Media Regulation Is Impossible in the 21st Century